stevejayne/northeastern_covid_analytics/README.md

 ## Installation

 1. Clone the repo.
-2. Download a [chromedriver](https://chromedriver.chromium.org/) for your platform and put it in the same directory as the script.
+2. Import bs4 and matplotlib

 ## Usage
 Run the northeastern_covid_tracker.py file and the output will be saved in its respective directory.